-On February 28, 1857, at 12:00 noon, sonic booms were heard followed by the fall of two stones weighing 134 pounds and 37 pounds.
-Parnallee is said to be 16 miles south of Madura, India, but no village with this name can be traced in the area.
+On February 28, 1857 at 12:00 noon, sonic booms were heard followed by the fall of two stones weighing 134 pounds and 37 pounds.
+The location of Parnallee is purported to be 16 miles south of Madura, India, but no village with this name can be traced in the area.
 The place of fall is probably Perunali, Ramnad district, 52 miles SSE of Madura (C. A. Silberrad, Indian Civil Service 1932).

 This is a very primitive chondrite full of slightly flattened chondrules (ave.
 10% deformation) ranging in size from 0.2 mm to 2.5 mm, but some as large as 4 mm have been identified.
 They include radial pyroxene, barred olivine, and porphyritic types.
 Shock effects include fractured olivine and extensive undulatory extinction, likely the result of the impact shock that also produced the chondrule foliation.
 In a study of two LL chondrites, NWA 1701 and LAR 06298, Weirich et al. (2009) determined an ArAr age of ~1 b.y., possibly reflecting the last major impact on the LL chondrite parent body.
 A shock stage of S3 was determined for Parnallee.

 Parnallee was previously classified as an LL3.6 ordinary chondrite, consistent with results from the technique of induced thermoluminescence.
 However, utilizing Raman spectroscopy along with other independent petrologic tracers (i.e., noble gas content, presolar grain abundance, and zoning of olivine phenocrysts), Bonal et al. (2006) concluded that the actual petrologic type of Parnallee should lie between 3.7 and 3.8, and they suggested a classification of LL3.7 as most appropriate.